dstaroff/dstaroff/README.md

     </a>
 </p>

-I’m currently working on **NNWizard — a visual environment for modelling and training of convolutional neural networks**
+I’m currently working on `NNWizard` — a visual environment for modelling and training of convolutional neural networks.

-In addition **I'm not so bad photographer**
+In addition, I'm not so bad photographer

 <h3 align="left">
     Connect with me: